Brain Balance Achievement Center of Carmel Has a Plan for Children with Sensory Processing Disorder

 Sensory Processing Disorder can cause children to be very particular about their likes and dislikes.
 Children affected by hypersensitivity, may have an extreme or even fearful response to specific sounds, tastes and textures.
 Children affected by hyposensitivity may show signs by touching people and/or objects in an inappropriate manner, be fidgety, and are often characterized as “thrill seekers”, and can put themselves in dangerous scenarios due to their under-reaction to pain.

-The Brain Balance Achievement Center of Carmel is a an integrated approach to SPD therapy.
+The Brain Balance Achievement Center of Carmel is a an integrated approach to SPD help.
 At Brain Balance, we believe that the most effective strategy for helping your child overcome Sensory Processing Disorder is by finding the root of the issue.
 If you have a child with a Processing Disorder, Brain Balance Achievement Center of Carmel can help to develop a customized plan just for them.